biasmv/pv/doc/samples/select.rst

   });

   // register a keypressed listener and check for return key
   // presses.
-Whenever the return key is pressed,  the camera zoom
+Whenever the return key is pressed,  the camera zooms
   // in on the currently selected residues. document.addEventListener('keypress', function(ev) {
     if (ev.charCode === 13) {